Signs of climate change are undeniable.

 In the past couple of years, climate change has led to a swell of seaweed from Brazil to settle in the increasingly warm Caribbean waters.
 The ocean water’s changing temperature alongside fertilizers and untreated sewage had detrimental effects.
 It led to massive piles of sargassum turning the once-clear waters muddy brown.
 Although Mexico has committed millions in removing the plants from its coastal waters, the effort seems fruitless.

 Mass tourism in Riviera Maya also contributed heavily to the current situation.
 In recent years, Tulum turned from a backpacker haven to a clubbing paradise.
 It became Mexico’s Ibiza.
-To accommodate rising tourism, hotels and other structures slowly ate away at the formerly protected areas that helped maintain Tulum‘s white-sand beaches.
+To accommodate rising tourism, many places to stay in Tulum slowly ate away at the formerly protected areas that helped maintain Tulum‘s white-sand beaches.

 3. Pastoruri Glacier, Peru